Cleanroom Classification Standards

 Automotive Cleanrooms

-Automotive cleanrooms typically fall within ISO 14644-1 Class 7-8.
-Many applications of manufacturing for automotive parts and processes require strict control over temperature, humidity and pressure.
-From drying paint to assembling fine electrical components, a sterile environment is critical to ensuring product effectiveness and safety on the road.
+Automotive cleanrooms typically fall within ISO Class 7-8 and require strict control over temperature, humidity, and pressure across a wide variety of manufacturing processes.
+From drying paint to assembling fine electrical components, a controlled environment is critical to ensuring product effectiveness and safety on the road.

-Automotive cleanrooms are subject to regulations by ASTM to ensure product durability and consumer safety.
-ASTM standards exist for nearly every component of automotive manufacturing and assembly, from standards for steel production, to fasteners and paint, to airbag safety ratings.
+To ensure product durability and consumer safety, automotive cleanrooms are subject to ASTM regulations.
+In fact, ASTM standards exist for nearly every component of automotive manufacturing and assembly, from steel production to fasteners and paint to airbag safety ratings.

 Softwall Cleanrooms

-Softwall cleanrooms are a minimalist, lightweight cleanroom type that can accommodate most classifications standards, and are ideally suited for ISO Classes 4-8.
-Their extremely flexible design makes them great for applications that need room to grow.
-Softwall cleanrooms can fit in almost any space and are fully customizable with a wide variety of filtration options, door types, and more.
-They are an affordable option that’s easy to assemble and maintain.
+Softwall cleanrooms are a lightweight, flexible cleanroom option well suited for ISO Classes 6–8, though they can accommodate some Class 4–5 applications depending on configuration.
+Their flexible design makes them a strong choice for operations that need room to grow or adapt over time.
+Softwall cleanrooms can fit in almost any space and are fully customizable with a wide variety of filtration options and door types, making them one of the most affordable and easy-to-maintain cleanroom solutions available.

 Hardwall Cleanrooms